cvQuan28/face_recognition_with_facenet_and_faiss/README.md

 ## Features
 - **Efficient Similarity Search**: Utilizes Faiss for fast and scalable vector search.
-- **Face Detection and Encoding**: Uses FaceNet for reliable face detection and feature extraction.
+- **Face Detection and Encoding**: Uses Yolo V8 for reliable face detection and FaceNet for feature extraction.
 - **Incremental Updates**: Allows adding new faces without reprocessing the entire dataset.
 - **Minimal Data Requirement**: Requires only one image per class for training.